 The transmit diversity scheme designed by Alamouti can be used only in a system with two transmit antennas.
 It turns out that this technique belongs to a general class of codes named Space-Time Block Codes or, more precisely, Orthogonal STBCs, since they are based on the theory of orthogonal designs.
 The authors of [4] introduced the theory of generalized orthogonal designs in order to create codes for an arbitrary number of transmit antennas.

-The general idea behind STBCs construction is based on finding coding matrices X that can satisfy the following condition, orthogonal design is exploited to provide codes that satisfy Equation 1.
+The general idea behind STBCs construction is based on finding coding matrices X that can satisfy the following condition,

 X.XH = p.

 $$(\sum{i=1}^{n} |x_i|^2)$$

 .InT - (1)